cassichan/cassichan/README.md

 - 👋 Hi, I’m Cassandra
-- 👀 I’m interested in learning skills to become a full stack developer
+- 👀 I’m currently a full stack developer bootcamp student
-- 🌱 I’m currently learning Basic Javascript
+- 🌱 I'm learning something new everyday and I love it!
 - 📫 You can reach me on LinkedIn at https://www.linkedin.com/in/cassandra-l-curcio/

 <!---